georgeroubie/orchard-export-form-submissions-to-csv/README.md

-# Export Orchard Dynamic Form Submissions to CSV with JavaScript
+# Orchard CMS - Export Dynamic Form Submissions to CSV with JavaScript

 Orchard 1.10 gives you the opportunity to export Contents and Form Submissions to XML with the built-in module Import Export.
 If you want to change this functionality, you have to create a module that will export to CSV.